EL-BID/BabelGrid/README.md

 Tile: grid_type "h3", resolution 8, tile_id 88a8a2b66dfffff
 ```

-:point_right: Access the geojson, wkt and shapely descriptions of the tile:
+- Access the geojson, wkt and shapely descriptions of the tile:
 ```python
 >>> tile.geometry.geojson
 {'type': 'Polygon',